 Pwd – Chainalysis@123

-- *Inaccessible services*: Please focus on the 114 rows filtered by priority (column B) and NOT darknet category (column G)
+- *Inaccessible services*: Please focus on the 114 rows filtered by priority (column B) and NOT darknet category (deselect the category darknet market in column G) and NOT Status = Done (deselect Done in column I)

 Srinivasan, please look into this.

-- *Existing services*: Please focus on the 295 rows which are >10 days old (column D) and NOT darknet category (column G)
+- *Existing services*: Please focus on all services that have been given a priority number in column B

-We will continue with this task, till all the services are taken care of with the no. of required Deposits and Withdrawals
+We will continue with this task, till all the services are taken care of with the no. of required Deposits in column I.

 - *Follow up on *FALSE* from last 3 weeks